endoflife-date/endoflife.date/products/electron.md

 Only the latest minor release in each major version is supported.
 A new major stable version is released every 8 weeks.

-:info: Electron 22 is temporarily supported until October 10, 2023.
+ℹ️ Electron 22 is temporarily supported until October 10, 2023.
 This extended support is intended to help developers who still need support for Windows 7/8/8.1, which ended support in Electron 23.
 The October support date follows the extended support dates from both Chromium and Microsoft.
 On October 11, support will drop back to the